Frequently Asked Questions

 When do the classes run?

-Group classes typically run in ‘blocks’ alongside school term dates.
-These are generally 6 or 7 weeks in length.
+These blocks are generally 6 or 7 weeks in length.
 Please note, “drop ins” are not allowed.
 You must book a block of classes in advance.

 1:1 classes are individually run on mutually agreed days inside and outside term dates.